Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 1. Giving away a free product on a customer’s second order

-2. Give a free product when customer’s cart subtotal reaches a certain amount (to encourage larger orders)
+2. Give a free product when the customer’s cart subtotal reaches a certain amount (to encourage larger orders)

 3. Sample product giveaway when a customer buys a specific related product (great for getting them to experience a new product so you can upsell them on a full-size version on their next order)